iterative/dvc.org/content/docs/command-reference/import-url.md

   is necessary to track if the specified remote file (URL) changed to download it again.

-- `remote://myremote/path/to/file` notation just means that a DVC [remote](/doc/command-reference/remote) `myremote` is defined and when DVC is running.
+- `remote://myremote/path/to/file` notation means that a DVC [remote](/doc/command-reference/remote) `myremote` is defined and when DVC is running.
 DVC automatically expands this URL into a regular S3, SSH, GS, etc URL by appending `/path/to/file` to the `myremote`'s configured base path.